THE REMEDIAL HERSTORY PROJECT

 PicturePrehistoric Clan, Public Domain

-Hunter Gatherer Culture: 95 percent of human history occurred before “history” was recorded.
-These early hunter gatherer peoples lived mostly in small, deeply personal, bands of 25 to 50 people.
-At some points in the year when food was plentiful these bands would gather together into even larger groups of hundreds of people.
-At these major events marriages were formed, and crucial information was shared.
-Otherwise these groups moved frequently to follow sources of food and maintained very few possessions as a result.
-Women also bore fewer surviving children because of the constant movement and limited food supply.
-They also breastfed their children longer, sometimes up to five years, to help space out births as breastfeeding can sometimes prevent pregnancy– but don’t try that at home!
+95 percent of human history occurred before “history” was recorded.
+These early hunter-gatherer peoples lived mostly in small bands of 25 to 50 people.
+At some points in the year, when food was plentiful, these bands would gather in even larger groups of hundreds of people.
+At these major events, marriages were celebrated and crucial information was shared.
+Otherwise these groups moved frequently to follow food sources, and kept very few possessions.
+Women also bore fewer children because of the constant movement and limited food supply.
+They also breastfed their children longer, sometimes up to five years, to help space out births as breastfeeding can sometimes prevent pregnancy.

-End of the Ice Age: As the Ice Age came to an end between 16,000 and 10,000 years ago natural global warming allowed for diverse plants and animals to flourish and provide a more rich human quality of life.
-As well as providing the basis for several very successful animated movies.
-Humans began to settle along river valleys and began a long transition to agriculture.
-Many have seen this transition as a positive one, but for women there were some unforeseen consequences.
+As the Ice Age came to an end between 16,000 and 10,000 years ago, natural global warming allowed for diverse plants and animals to flourish and provide a richer quality of life for humans.
+Humans began to settle along river valleys and began a long transition into agriculture.
+Many have seen this transition as a positive one, but for women, there were some unforeseen consequences.

-Historian Jared Diamond in his once-controversial article, “The Worst Mistake in the History of the Human Race” argued that the invention of agriculture had a horrible impact on human health and led to class differences and the rise of elites, along with sex discrimination.
-Yup, he said it.
+Geographer and historian Jared Diamond in his once-controversial article, “The Worst Mistake in the History of the Human Race” argued that the invention of agriculture had a horrible impact on human health and led to class differences and the rise of elites, along with sex discrimination.

-Some feminist historians go so far as to claim that in these hunter-gatherer societies gender relations were reversed.
-The theory rests its case on our prehistoric ancestors understanding of cause and effect.
-The theory goes that women held spiritual status in society as magical creatures that bring about life, because, the theory purports, our ancestors didn’t understand the role men played in creating life.
-The creation stories that survive and portray female pagan goddesses in all their sexualized glory may be evidence of this.
+Some feminist historians agree with Diamond and claim that in hunter-gatherer societies women held a superior status that they lost when societies settled into agricultural life.
+The theory rests on our prehistoric ancestors’ understanding of cause and effect.
+The theory goes that women held spiritual status in society as magical creatures that bring about life, because the theory suggests that our ancestors didn’t understand the role men played in creating life.
+The creation stories that survive and portray female pagan goddesses in all their sexualized glory may be evidence of this, but this theory is dated and the evidence is not widely accepted.

-By the end of this era, so much remained in question.
-How reliable are oral traditions recorded centuries or millennia after they were first told as evidence of prehistoric culture?
-Isn’t that just a thousands-of-years-old game of telephone?
-Would humans roam the earth forever?
+There is much we have to ask ourselves about the Ice Age.
+How reliable are oral traditions recorded centuries or millennia after they were first told evidence of prehistoric culture?
+What can other evidence, such as cave paintings, tell us about early cultural development?
 How would agriculture impact gender dynamics in the centuries to come?

 Draw your own conclusions